streeter/blackbox/README.md

 Note on Licensing
 -----------------

 While this platform is being developed in the open, it is not open source at this time.
-All rights are reserved.
+All rights are reserved for now.

 Moving Forward
 --------------